10 STEM High School Programs for Summer 2025

 Application deadline: March 31, 2025 for Early Bird Special and May 31, 2025 for regular enrollment

-This research program, which focuses on the science and engineering of designing safer vehicles, is based on Vision Zero, or the United Nation’s global movement to end traffic-related fatalities and serious injuries by taking a systemic approach to road safety.
+This research program, which focuses on the science and engineering of safer vehicle design, is grounded in Vision Zero, the United Nations’ global movement to end traffic-related fatalities and serious injuries through a systemic approach to road safety.[1]
 Students will learn the fundamentals of designing safer vehicles, including the five pillars of road safety and various biomedical principles.
-They’ll also engage in in-depth research of crash data, develop design specifications, and propose design features to mitigate certain types of injuries.
+They’ll also conduct in-depth analysis of crash data, develop design specifications, and propose design features to mitigate specific types of injuries.

-For their final project, students will complete a final research paper using general and subject-specific research and academic writing methods used in universities and scholarly publications.
+For their final project, students will complete a research paper using general and subject-specific research methods and academic writing practices used in universities and scholarly publications.

 Faculty Advisor: Principal Scientist in Research and Development at a leading automobile manufacturer; Ph.D. in Mechanical and Aerospace Engineering, Center for Applied Biomechanics (CAB) in the University of Virginia